 Believe it or not, there is more than one kind of marigold!
 They typically vary in height and bloom size.
 African marigolds (Tagetes erecta) are also known as American or Aztec marigolds and are some of the largest with double, 4"–5" blooms on 2'–3' tall plants.
 French marigolds (Tagetes patula) have smaller, double blooms up to 2" wide that grow on small, bushy, 6"–18" tall plants.
 Signet (Tagetes tenuifolia) marigolds have petite, single flowers with fine, lacy, lemon-scented foliage.
+If you were wondering how to grow marigolds from seed, you've come to the right place!

 They don't just look beautiful, but all marigolds are also edible (in moderation) with a spicy, tarragon flavor.
 Marigolds naturally release a chemical known to suppress many types of nematodes (microscopic worms) that damage plant roots, so you can use them as a deterrent for your vegetables!
 They are also being studied as a potential weed suppressant.